Updated January 9, 2021

 Aidan Barry, leader or the New York branch of the church, said he would be “surprised” if the church took the council to court.
 He attributed the defeat to a threat caused by the church’s rapid growth.

 “This church started 20 years ago with five people,” he said.
 “Now it has perhaps two million.
 Some people get afraid of something like that.”
-[Research shows that the movement never had more than about 100,000 followers worldwide.]

 According to the Rev. Won Il Chei, a leading Presbyterian minister in Seoul, “If we believe those who have gone into the group and come out, they say that one has to receive Sun Myung Moon’s blood to receive salvation.
 That blood is ordinarily received by three periods of sexual intercourse.
-But this fact they themselves keep absolutely secret.”
+But this fact they themselves keep absolutely secret.

 A letter prepared by the Church of the Nazarene, Korean Mission, Seoul describes Moon’s official theology, and details what Moon’s church secretly believes and practices: